What Are Google Ads Keyword Match Types & How To Use Them?

 Broad matches are excellent for uncovering keywords you may not have thought of.
 However, it can be ineffective if those searches are irrelevant to your product or service.

-For example, if you have a broad match keyword “fitness equipment,” it could show up for searches like “discount fitness equipment near me” as well as “buy running fitness equipment online”, even though those searches might not necessarily be relevant to your offering.
+For example, if you have a broad match keyword “fitness equipment,” it could show up for searches like “discount fitness equipment near me” and “buy running fitness equipment online,” even though those searches might not necessarily be relevant to your offering.

 It’s best to use broad matches when testing new campaigns and getting an idea of what people are searching for in your product or service.